conda/conda/docs/source/using/pkgs.rst

 NOTE: If you do not specify the name of the environment where you want it installed (--name bunnies) it will install in the current environment.

-Activate the bunnies environment , and do a conda list to see the new program installed:
+Activate the bunnies environment, and do a conda list to see the new program installed:

-**Linux, OSX:** ``source activate bunnies`` **Windows:**  ``activate bunnies``
+**Linux, OS X:** ``source activate bunnies`` **Windows:**  ``activate bunnies``

 **All:**  ``conda list``

-NOTE: installing a commercial package (such as IOPro) is the same as installing any other package: conda install --name bunnies iopro
+NOTE: Installing a commercial package (such as IOPro) is the same as installing any other package: ``conda install --name bunnies iopro``

 Install a package from Anaconda.org
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~